Exhibition, Hadrian, Hadrian portrait, Roman Portraiture

 The Hadrianic reliefs from the Arch of Portugal (Arco di Portogallo), Rome

-About halfway along today’s via del Corso, once called via Lata, a large arch of Roman age spanned the street up to the mid 17th century.
-It was earlier known as the Arcus Hadriani, but in the 16th century, the arch was renamed Arco di Portogallo (Arch of Portugal) because it adjoined the residence of the… Continue reading The Hadrianic reliefs from the Arch of Portugal (Arco di Portogallo), Rome
+About halfway along today’s Via del Corso, once known as Via Lata, a large Roman arch used to span the street until the mid-17th century.
+Originally called the Arcus Hadriani, the arch was renamed Arco di Portogallo (Arch of Portugal) in the 16th century because it was located near the residence of the Portuguese ambassador, the… Continue reading The Hadrianic reliefs from the Arch of Portugal (Arco di Portogallo), Rome

 Archaeology Travel, Athens, Greece, Hadrian, Hadrian portrait, Photography